maksuturva/woocommerce_payment_module/readme.md

 ## Changelog

+### 2.1.20 - 2022-03-13
+* Fixed the handling fee display in the checkout payment selection page

 ### 2.1.19 - 2022-03-10
 * Fixed, the admin panel crashed if there was no additional tax classes available